The Einstein Relation on Metric Measure Spaces: Examples and Non-examples

 so indeed, the Einstein relation holds on $\SG$.

-\section{The real line as bounded metric space}
+\subsection{The real line as bounded metric space}

 Bounded metric spaces form the most important class of spaces for which too naive of an adaption of \eqref{eq:defdimwrong} does not yield useful results.
-Indeed, consider the metric measure space $X=(\IR,d_{\arctan},\gl^1)$, where the metric is defined as $d_{\arctan}(x,y)=|\arctan(x)-\arctan(y)|$.
+Indeed, consider the metric measure space $X=(\IR,d_{\arctan},\gl^1)$, where $d_{\arctan}(x,y)=|\arctan(x)-\arctan(y)|$ defines the metric.
 Since